risingwavelabs/risingwave-console/README.md

 # Wavekit

-Wavekit is a platform for accessing and managing RisingWave clusters.
+Wavekit is a self-hosted platform for accessing and managing RisingWave clusters.

 ## Features